 At the time of the 2010 Census, Mosses had 409 Housing Units<3> and with its population of 1,029 people, this averages 2.52 people per Housing Unit.

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Mosses and you need to be careful when comparing results between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+- Note: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2010 and the 2000 Census, there were changes in the sampling area for Mosses and you need to be careful when comparing results between the censuses.
+More information about these differences can be found in the section called Census-to-Census Observations ... (see below).

 Lowndes County ...

-The community of Mosses is located in Lowndes County.
+The community of Mosses is located in Lowndes County<4>.